amazon-ion/ion-docs/_books/ion-1-1/src/binary/e_expressions.md

 ## Encoding Expressions

 > [!NOTE]
-> This chapter focuses on the binary encoding of e-expressions. [_Macros by example_](../macros/macros_by_example.md) explains what they are and how they are used.
+> This chapter focuses on the binary encoding of e-expressions.
+The [_Macros_](../macros.md) section explains what they are and how they are used.

 ### E-expression with the address in the opcode